Operating Expense Ratio Calculator

 What is a good operating expense ratio?

-It varies by industry but generally 60-80% is typical.
-Lower is better as it means more revenue converts to profit.
-SaaS companies often target under 75%.
+It varies heavily by industry, but generally 60-80% is typical.
+A lower ratio is always better as it means more revenue converts to profit.
+For example, highly scalable software companies often target under 65%.

 What counts as an operating expense?